LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

    be able to directly apply the patch but it will give you the general idea on what needs to be applied.
 For example, the namespace update mentioned above.

 #.
 Ensure that the build and tests still pass.
-More info on testing :ref:`testing-label`.
+More info on :ref:`testing-label`.

 #.
 Follow the normal pull request work flow.
-More info on PRs :ref:`pullrequest-label`.
+More info on :ref:`pullrequest-label`.

 TPLs (system-level and external libraries)